 Our experience flying with oxygen

 Sarah has a chronic lung disease and must use a portable oxygen concentrator (POC) on flights.
 She has been flying with a POC for since 2010.
 In the beginning, flying with a lung disease was scary.
 And all the extra things we had to do and think about didn’t help.
-But now, over eight years later, Sarah has flown with a portable oxygen concentrator many times on many airlines around the world.
+But now, over nine years later, Sarah has flown with a portable oxygen concentrator many times on many airlines around the world.
 She’s used a few different devices, and now travels with the Inogen One G3.
 From the big behemoths to budget carriers, from the United States to Europe to Southeast Asia, we’ve got a lot of experience doing this.

 We’ve seen things change for the better over the years.
 These days most airlines allow passengers to fly with their own portable oxygen concentrators.
 Some airlines provide oxygen canisters to passengers (for a fee), but this is becoming less common.
 Most importantly, so much more information about flying with oxygen specifically and about accessible travel in general is easily available on airlines’ websites.
 And more airline staff have experience dealing with people who fly with oxygen.

 Tips for flying with a portable oxygen concentrator

 There are a lot of moving parts when it comes to flying with oxygen.
 And full disclosure, we’ve definitely messed some stuff up over the years.
 We’ve forgotten to contact an airline until the day before our flight.
 We’ve realized at the airport we forgot Sarah’s cannulas (and had to send Justin on a mad rush to get them).
 We’ve left the apartment without the actual POC (although that time we realized we were missing something halfway down the hall).
 So our main advice to you: be more organized than us!